binbashar/le-ref-architecture-doc/docs/user-guide/leverage-cli/reference/private-repos.md

 To source a Terraform module from a private repository in a layer via an SSH connection these considerations have to be kept in mind.

-Leverage CLI will mount the host's SSH-Agent socket into the Levarage Toolbox container, this way your keys are accessed in a secure way.
+Leverage CLI will mount the host's SSH-Agent socket into the Leverage Toolbox container, this way your keys are accessed in a secure way.

 So, if an SSH private repo has to be reached, the keys for such repo should be loaded in the SSH-Agent.